netstim/leaddbs/Lead_manual/Reconstruction of Electrode Trajectory.md

 #### Reconstruction Parameters

-To perform a reconstruction as precise as possible, _Lead-DBS_ uses the different planes to pinpoint the artifacts caused by the electrodes and calculates thereafter its trajectories through space.
-You can also choose to reconstruct one or both hemispheres (`[] LH`and `[] RH` checkboxes).
+To perform a reconstruction as precise as possible, _Lead-DBS_ uses the different planes to pinpoint the artifacts caused by the electrodes and calculates thereafter the trajectories through space.
+You can choose to reconstruct one or both hemispheres (`[] LH`and `[] RH` checkboxes).

 Several options are available to help in this process:

 ##### 1. Entry point for electrodes
-The parameter `Entry point for electrodes` presents the user with following options:
+The parameter `Entry point for electrodes` presents following options:
 ```
 - STN, GPi, or ViM
 - Cg25